 Royal Tyrrell Museum of Palaeontology

-Plan to spend the better part of a day – or even two – at The Royal Tyrrell Museum of Palaeontology, just seven minutes from the town of Drumheller.
-This world class facility houses of the largest displays of dinosaurs on the planet.
-Learn why they call their T-Rex Black Beauty.
+Plan to spend the better part of a day here, just seven minutes from the town of Drumheller.
+This world class facility houses the largest collection of cretaceous fossils on the planet, including dozens of reconstructed skeletons.
+Find out why they call their T-rex “Black Beauty.”
+Learn about the "last sea dragon," a 75 million year old sea reptile.
+Visit the rotating exhibits featuring some of the most significant specimens in the museum’s extensive collection.
 Stay for a family sleepover and snore with the dinosaurs in Dinosaur Hall.
-Go on a genuine guided archaeological dig.
-Learn about the "last sea dragon," a 75 million year old sea reptile.
+Go on a genuine guided dinosaur dig.

 Dinosaur Provincial Park

 This UNESCO World Heritage Site is famous for its bonebeds and much of the Tyrrell’s excavations take place through their field station here.
 For dinosaur lovers who want to follow in the footsteps of palaeontologists, sign up for a 1, 2 or 3-day guided excavation program where you take part in real fossil digs that contribute to ongoing research at the Royal Tyrrell Museum.

 Visit our page on Dinosaur Provincial Park to learn about many more experiences you can take part in.

 In Alberta’s northern badlands, close to Grande Prairie lies the recently discovered Pipestone Creek bonebed – a massive gravesite of the Pachyrhinosaurus, a plant eating dinosaur, dating back 73 million years.
 Much of the site is yet to be excavated and new discoveries abound.